-You know the saying "No two snowflakes are exactly alike?"
+You know the saying no two snowflakes are exactly alike?
 Well, the expression could just as easily refer to vaginas.
 There is no one right way for a vagina to look, meaning that there's no such thing as a perfect one.
-If anyone should know that, it's an OB-GYN who's been seeing patients and their vaginas for nearly three decades.
+If anyone should know that, it's an OB-GYN who's been seeing patients, and their vaginas, for nearly three decades.

-Here is an overview of what normal anatomy looks like for the female external genitalia.
+The only qualities that make a vagina "perfect" are good health and confidence.
+Here is an overview of what anatomy looks like for the female external genitalia.

 What we think of as the vagina actually includes the outer labia majora (lips), inner labia minora (lips), clitoris (clit), clitoral hood, opening to the urethra, and opening to the vagina.
 You need to get to know and love all parts of this fascinating area of your body.
 Know what your "normal" is so you will know when something is not normal or when a potential problem arises.

 The labia, or lips—where most issues are for the majority of female patients—vary from person to person.
 In fact, even the separate parts of the same vagina are not exactly the same.
 Just as our two eyes are not identical, nor our ears or breasts, our two lips are not identical, nor are they symmetrical to each other.
 This is considered to be completely normal.
 Different is normal.

 How porn and social media have affected our idea of the perfect vagina.

 These days, social media allows all of us to compare ourselves to others in every way possible, including our vaginas.
 So I wasn't all that surprised when one of my young patients asked if I thought her lips were "abnormally large."